kulmanferdi/opencv-template/README.md

 That’s it! 🎉 Your CMake project is now set up, built, and running on macOS in VS Code. 🚀

 ### Windows

+For Windows users, we recommend to use Visual Studio 2022

 1. Open the project folder in Visual Studio
 2. Wait for the build then Run